 Keeping gold in your possession comes with other drawbacks.
 You don't have complete assurance that the last person who owned the gold didn't switch it out for a fake product.
 If you decide to sell the gold, you have to do so at a steep discount.

 Gold that's in your physical possession is also harder to insure because insurance fraud with gold bars is high.
-Scam artists will often try to insure gold bars, falsely declare they were stolen, and then have insurers pay a claim.
+Scam artists will often try to ensure gold bars, falsely declare they were stolen, and then have insurers pay a claim.
 Unfortunately, this means honest people have a hard time insuring their gold.
 However, insurers know OneGold is safe, so it's easier for our company to get insurance.

 If you're purchasing your gold to keep you and your family safe during a crisis and you take possession of it during that crisis, you'll find it nearly impossible to spend.
 In fact, even if you tried to pay for something with a gold coin right now, you'd have a difficult time finding anyone to take it.

-That's because in today's society, gold isn't currency and you can't use it to buy anything.
+That's because in today's society, gold isn't a currency and you can't use it to buy anything.
 While some people believe gold could be used as currency during a crisis, recent examples where the currency has broken down — such as in Argentina, Russia, and Iraq — have shown that gold didn't emerge as a currency.

 While gold was sometimes used as currency in very rich societies, like Ancient Athens, industrialized Europe, and the United States until the 1930s, if you try using it in a country that's experiencing a financial meltdown, you'll have to stay with small quantities, and you might end up selling it at a large discount.

 For gold investment, you have a better alternative.
 Rather than keep gold in your possession, it's more effective to have it stored in a country that has sound finances, political stability, high living standards, good rules of law, and a pleasant relationship with other countries.
 This is why vaults in Canada and the United States are ideal locations.